chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 * markers
 * labels
 * range indicator
-* x axis in the middle of the chart

 #### By simulating the charts that we found well designed and interesting with chrt, we could implement quickly many of the features that we wanted with a focus on quality.